AppleCrymble/calculator/README.md

 # calculator
-A basic calculator containing ADD, SUBTRACT, MULTIPLY, and DIVIDE functions.
+A basic calculator which supports ADD, SUBTRACT, MULTIPLY, and DIVIDE functions with two numbers.